acend/container-basics-training/content/en/docs/02/_index.md

 Here we use the `linux` tag of the hello-world image instead of using `latest` again.
 {{% /alert %}}

-To see the images that have been downloaded to your computer, type:
+To see the images that have been downloaded to your computer type:

 ```bash
 docker images